pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 - A lot of words in Spanish directly acquired from English

-Program compilation procedures often involve multiple sequential steps, each dealing with a very specific task.
+Program compilation procedures often involve multiple sequential steps, each dealing with a specific task.
-Consequently, many intermediate languages have very similar or possibly identical semantics, with perhaps only one small change while keeping the rest the same.
+Consequently, many intermediate languages have similar or possibly identical semantics, with perhaps only one small change while keeping the rest the same.
 Our correctness-proof strategy leverages this advantage, handling the easy cases efficiently so we can focus on the difficult ones, showcasing a major benefit of our approach.
 However, if the source and target languages are substantially different, our proof strategy would still work in theory but would become much messier and less practical compared to other approaches.

 - A pun in English could be translated directly to Spanish, so the direct translation would make practical sense, but the humor of the pun would be lost in translation

-This analogy helps us realize that there can be several interpretations of "compiler correctness," with some guarantees being stronger than others.
+This analogy helps us realize that there can be several interpretations of "compilation correctness," with some guarantees being stronger than others.
 While it is reasonable to consider the direct translation from English to Spanish correct because the informational content remains the same, one could also argue that it is incomplete because it fails to convey important contextual information, such as a pun in the original text.

 This relates to the difference between *operational correctness* and *full abstraction correctness* in compilation.
 Operational correctness states that source and target programs behave equivalently when viewed as a whole-program translation, though this equivalence is context-sensitive.
 Full abstraction correctness extends this by requiring that the translation must also be context-insensitive.

-Think of it this way: if we know beforehand that each sentence contains a pun (a pre-defined context), then the direct translation from English to Spanish suffices.
+Think of it this way: if we add a footnote stating "the third sentence" is a pun, hence providing a context explictly, then the direct translation from English to Spanish suffices.
-However, if we insert this direct translation into another paragraph where readers don't know that every sentence should contain a pun (a changed context), we've created a translation error because we've lost the pun's content.
+However, if try to rearrange the paragraph for clarity and the pun is not longer in the third sentence, we've created a translation error because we've lost the pun's content.
+This kind of error happens more often than it should in compilation, because sometimes optimizations might be valid by the rules of the target language, but end up breaking the invisible invariants in the context that the source language required and intended.

 A stronger translation would incorporate a Spanish pun that conveys the same concept, allowing readers to understand the intended message regardless of contextual information.
+We can build more robust compilers by incorporating the important contextual information from the source language into the compiled output.
+This ensures that any optimizations acting on the compiled output do not corrupt the integrity of the program, as the contextual information is inately preserved.

 Given the scale of modern programming practices, we often require full abstraction correctness in addition to operational correctness to ensure our compiler is compositionally correct.
 Without this stronger guarantee, bugs could be introduced post-compilation when importing a pre-compiled library in an incompatible context, or when linking together programs from various sources and compilers that may have conflicting contextual assumptions.

-Our research demonstrates a new proof technique that can be used to verify operational correctness and full abstraction correctness via type-directed joint language merging.
+Our research demonstrates a new proof technique that can be used to verify operational correctness and full abstraction correctness via a type-merged language.
 We have shown the efficacy of this approach by proving the correctness for two well-known phases of compilation: continuation passing style translation and closure conversion.

 # Defining Correctness